cyberbotics/webots/docs/discord/technical-questions-2021.md

 `@vinwan` have you checked the documentation mentioned in the error message?
 And are the newest graphics drivers installed for your gpu?

-`@AJ121` I'll answer here, as it seems more like a technical question.
+`@Adyasha` I'll answer here, as it seems more like a technical question.
 Of course you can set the speed higher, but for very hogg speeds you mat have to lower the basic timestep.
 If you are at 32ms, that's about 30 steps per second.
 Can you provide more info?
 What error are you getting?
 Are you using velocity or position control?
 What are the parameters of your motor?

 ##### vinwan 02/13/2021 17:22:13
-`@Simon Steinmann` this was attempted with safe mode in both 2019 version and 2021Ra both had the same outcome .
+`@Luftwaffel` this was attempted with safe mode in both 2019 version and 2021Ra both had the same outcome .
 This error message is from the 2019 version .
 This computer is core i5 2nd generation without a dedicated gpu.
 I understand that this computer doesnt have the required openGL drivers  but webots is running on intel 3rd generation computers perfectly soo can there be a way to work this out?

-`@Simon Steinmann` I think an older version of webots such as webots 8,7 will work but unfortunately those require licensing .
+`@Luftwaffel` I think an older version of webots such as webots 8,7 will work but unfortunately those require licensing .
 This not for me this for a few high school students im teaching webots to

-##### Simon Steinmann [Moderator] 02/13/2021 17:28:29
+##### Luftwaffel [Moderator] 02/13/2021 17:28:29
 Problem is, that 2nd gen Intel integrated gpus only support opengl 3.1,nit 3.2